 In 2003, I made the decision to move to California in order to pursue my interest in screenwriting and to serve as a missionary in the spiritual slums of Hollywood.

-Here are answers to some common questions I've been hearing from friends and associates:
+Here are answers to some common questions I've heard from friends and associates:

 How long have you been interested in writing?